Medowhill/pl_articles/en/4/index.md

 ## First-Class Functions and Lists

-The section shows how first-class functions allow generalization of the functions defined in the previous article.
+The section shows how first-class functions allow generalization of the functions defined in the last article.

 ### map